SchweizerischeBundesbahnen/ch.sbb.polarion.extension.diff-tool/README.md

 This Polarion extension provides functionality of diffing content of 2 documents (either different or the same in different revisions) and later to merge selected diffs in both directions.

+## Quick start

+The latest version of the extension can be downloaded from the [releases page](../../releases/latest) and installed to Polarion instance without needs to be compiled from the sources.
+The extension should be copied to `<polarion_home>/polarion/extensions/ch.sbb.polarion.extension.diff-tool/eclipse/plugins` and changes will take effect after Polarion restart.
+> [!IMPORTANT]
+> Don't forget to clear `<polarion_home>/data/workspace/.config` folder after extension installation/update to make it work properly.

+## Compatibility

+This extension is compatible with Polarion 2310 and 2404.
+This extension is compatible with Java 17.
+This extension is compatible with [PDF-Exporter](https://github.com/SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter) v7.
+(If you are using [PDF-Exporter](https://github.com/SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter) v6, please use version 3.x.x of this extension.)

 ## Build

 This extension can be produced using maven:

 ```bash
 mvn clean package
 ```